 4 ways to deal with emotional immaturity in adults

 If you, or someone you know, functions more like a child than like a grownup, what are your options?

 It’s easy to love children who act like children.
 It’s harder to love someone who acts like a child in the body of a grownup.
 Still, most childlike adults only act childishly when they feel threatened.

 One strategy, if you love someone who displays emotionally immature tendencies, is to focus primarily on the more adult and attractive aspects of the person.
 If you are the childlike one, love your strengths—and pay attention to growing up in your less mature habit areas.

 Another strategy is to cease being surprised when the childish patterns emerge.
-Thinking “I can’t believe that s/he/I did that!” signifies that you have not yet accepted the reality of the child-like behaviours.
-Accepting that the behaviours do occur is a first and vital step toward change.
+Thinking “I can’t believe that s/he/I did that!” signifies that you have not yet accepted the reality of the child-like behaviors.
+Accepting that the behaviors do occur is a first and vital step toward change.

-The more clear you are about what constitutes grownup behaviour, the more you will be able to stay a grownup—even when you are interacting with someone who is acting like a child.
+The more clear you are about what constitutes grownup behavior, the more you will be able to stay a grownup—even when you are interacting with someone who is acting like a child.